Seville is completely entrancing. This Spanish city feels like it has history written into every sandy-coloured stone and decorative blue tile.

 There’s a rich cultural heritage here, a melting pot that resulted from centuries of architectural evolution, fusion of cultures and shifts in political power.

-Of course, there’s the cultural heritage and architectural wonders… but there’s also bowls of sizzling paella, perfect sunny days, and flamenco dancing!
+Of course, there’s the cultural heritage and architectural wonders… but Seville is also full of life, and you’ll find bowls of sizzling paella, perfect sunny days, and flamenco dancing!

 Seville is a perfect city for exploring on foot.
 With a beautiful maze of peaceful backstreets, ostentatious palace walls tiled in colourful motifs, and green garden spaces, there’s always something new to discover.
 And with an old town that is so compact, Seville’s sights are usually within a few minutes of each other.